openactive/data-models/MODELS.md

 `exclude` takes precedence over `include`.

 ## Namespace resolution

+`sameAs` is REQUIRED, and must reflect the `fieldName` within the relevant namespace.

+## DEPRECATED Namespace resolution

+> Although the section below still reflects the inner workings of the validator, `sameAs` is now REQUIRED to remove ambiguity and make the model files easier to parse by various tools.
+> It is expected that future versions of the OpenActive validator library will remove the namespace resolution logic specified below, and instead use the `sameAs` value provided.

 For each field within the model, the rules of resolution are thus:

 * *IF* `sameAs` is set on the field, use the namespace in there (see [example](https://github.com/openactive/data-models/blob/d5deb89c2395ba770b8cd943dedda9e996f76ac0/versions/2.x/models/Event.json#L115)) (the `activity` field is defined in the OA namespace, but `Event` is schema.org)
+* *ELSE IF* `derivedFrom` is set for the model, use the namespace in there (see [example](https://github.com/openactive/data-models/blob/06a0516f2f228d2045e63530c7754df35d3810f5/versions/2.x/models/EntryPoint.json#L3)
-* *ELSE IF* `derivedFrom` is set for the model (or a model further up the hierarchy as is specified via `subClassOf`), use the namespace in there (see [example](https://github.com/openactive/data-models/blob/06a0516f2f228d2045e63530c7754df35d3810f5/versions/2.x/models/EntryPoint.json#L3))
+* *ELSE IF* `derivedFrom` is set for a model further up the hierarchy as is specified via `subClassOf`, use the namespace in there
+* *ELSE IF* `subClassOf` at the base of the hierarchy is an external class, use the namespace in there
 * *ELSE* assume the field is in the OA namespace

 If the same field has been defined in two different namespaces (e.g. in both "`schema:`" and "`oa:`"), the oa.jsonld file would not be able to be generated, and the unit tests produce the error "namespaces should not have fields in multiple namespaces".